 Address: Ylössaarentie 205, 52200 Puumala

 Summer guide’s tel.
 050 340 3858

-Salpa Line concrete bunker is open to visitors in July and as agreed at other times in Pappilantie 2.
+Salpa Line concrete bunker is open to visitors in 2021 June 30 – July 31 from Wednesday till Sunday 11 am.-6 pm. in Pappilantie 2.
 Download the brochure for the bunker here.

 Puumalan museot – link to South Savonia museum portal